‘Joy born from the womb of sadness’: When Pope Francis flew 12 people out of Europe’s biggest migrant camp

 “These three families had the papers in order, the documents in order, and it could be done,” Francis said.

-That first papal trip to Lesbos came just after a historic jolt to the continent — a year when more than a million migrants sought refuge in Europe, the greatest influx since World War II.
+That first papal trip to Lesbos came just after a historic jolt to the continent, a year when more than a million migrants sought refuge in Europe, the greatest influx since World War II.
 By 2016, the early welcome was long over.
 Xenophobic populist parties were gaining momentum.
-Countries were imposing new border controls — though it was not yet clear whether the backlash would be permanent.
+Countries were imposing new border controls, though it was not yet clear whether the backlash would be permanent.

 Lesbos, a landing point for migrants crossing from Turkey, was seen as ground zero for Europe’s unresolved migrant crisis.

-“This trip is somewhat different than others,” Francis had told reporters on the flight from Rome to Lesbos.
+“This trip is somewhat different than others,” Francis told reporters on the flight from Rome to Lesbos.
 “We are going to — and we will see — so many people who are suffering, who do not know where to go, who had to flee.
-We will also go to a cemetery: the sea, where many people have drowned.”
+We will also go to a cemetery, the sea, where many people have drowned.”

 Francis arrived at the camp to find people lined up shoulder to shoulder, some holding hand-painted flags of their own countries, waiting to shake his hand.
 Some had been at the camp for days, others for weeks.
-Many had paid thousands of dollars to smugglers with the hope, however diminishing, of making it to specific European countries — in some cases where they already had relatives.
-But based on a just-signed deal between the European Union and Turkey, many in Lesbos were due to be sent back across the very sea they’d just risked their lives to cross.
+Many had paid thousands of dollars to smugglers with the hope, however diminishing, of making it to specific European countries, in some cases where they already had relatives.
+But based on a newly signed deal between the European Union and Turkey, many in Lesbos were due to be sent back across the very sea they’d just risked their lives to cross.

 “Freedom, freedom,” migrants chanted at one point during the pope’s visit.